cssinjs/jss/docs/json-api.md

 There are some advantages in using this syntax:

-1. Plugin `jss-default-unit` is able to set default unit effectively for numeric values.
+1. Plugin `jss-plugin-syntax-default-unit` is able to set default unit effectively for numeric values.
 2. You can use variables inside of a value declaration without string templates or concatenations.

 ### Comma separated values